fistofzen/fistofzen/README.md

 # Huseyin Demirkale

-I am a computer science and engineer, coding since 2002 working at @SAP.
+I am a computer science and engineer, coding since 2002 and working at @SAP.
 I mostly code in Java, ABAP, javascript and Python .

 ---